 When its time to call in the professionals

-In case your hornet nest is too big or is latched to a hard to reach the place, its best to have a professional do the extermination for you.
-A good rule of thumb is never to attempt getting rid of a hornet nest larger than the size of a tennis ball by yourself.
+In case your hornet nest is too big or is latched to a hard-to-reach place, it’s best to have a professional do the extermination for you.
+A good rule of thumb is never to attempt to get rid of a hornet nest larger than the size of a tennis ball by yourself.
 Terminating such a colony is dangerous, even if you are sure you are not allergic to the stings.
 At this point, it would only be safe to call for professional help for your safety and those around you.
 Experts have the knowledge and industry experience to exterminate the Hornets, identify their nesting areas, and will help you ensure that they do not re-infest your property after they are exterminated.
 Call The Exterminators: 647-496-2211.